 Jean Cecil is an advocate for women.
 She has served as a Girl Scout troop leader for three years and was elected to the board for the Girl Scouts of South Carolina Mountains to Midlands in 2023.
 Additionally, upon ending her tenure as Chair of the Columbia Chamber of Commerce, Jean Cecil was proud to further her impact by nominating a woman to replace her.
 Jean Cecil served as the 2021-2022 Chair of Columbia Chamber Board of Directors and continues to play an active role on their Executive Committee.

-Jean Cecil was raised in Spartanburg, SC and attended Wofford College where she earned a Bachelor of Arts in Government and Art History.
+She was raised in Spartanburg, S.C. and attended Wofford College where she earned a Bachelor of Arts in Government and Art History.
 She is a graduate of the Riley Institute Diversity Leaders Initiative and Leadership South Carolina.
-She has been recognized by Columbia Regional Business Report as a 2020 Phenom and by Columbia Business Monthly as a Best and Brightest 35 and Under.
+Jean Cecil has been recognized by Columbia Regional Business Report as a 2020 Phenom and by Columbia Business Monthly as a Best and Brightest 35 and Under.